Provisional Patent Application: Complete 2026 Guide

 3. Lower Upfront Cost

 A provisional patent application costs $3,000–$6,000 on average, compared to $10,000–$20,000+ from initial filing through issue for a full utility patent.
-For startups managing tight budgets, this staged approach protects your invention without a large immediate commitment.
-For a full breakdown, see how much a patent costs in 2026.
+For startups managing tight budgets, this staged approach protects your invention without a large immediate commitment, and it’s one of the most effective ways to manage how much a patent costs overall.

 4. Buys Time to Develop and Test